noviirna/spotify-playlist-dating-redflag-analysis/README.md

 This is the overall flow of the application:

 ```
-Spotify Playlist ⟶ Data Scraping ⟶ Data Cleaning ⟶ AI Model ⟶ Analysis Output
+Spotify Playlist ⟶ Spotify Web API ⟶ Data Processing ⟶ AI Model ⟶ Analysis Output
 ```

 1. The application is run with a single command-line argument: the URL of a public Spotify playlist.
-2. **Selenium** takes over, automating the web browser to navigate to the URL.
+2. **Spotify Web API** is used to fetch playlist tracks and metadata directly from Spotify's servers.
-3. The application listens to the network traffic and extracts a list of songs and artists from the web UI elements.
+3. The API returns structured data containing song titles, artists, and other metadata.
 4. The extracted data, along with specific prompts and system instructions, is sent to the GenAI model.
 5. The AI model, accessed via the Vertex AI API SDK, generates the personality analysis based on the provided data and instructions.